PA-Scripts/qb-drugplanting-WIP-/README.md

 # Issues:
 - Need to add soil check (can plant anywhere)
+- Need to sync server side for all players to see plants

 # Planned updates
 - Use target instead of inside plant x,y,z zone